AnastasiiaMishchenko/Internationals/Chirantha Peramunage-_/lecture7.md

 #### (2 days before final presentation)

 * Rosmery finally figured out her nodered issue.
+* Still there were rare hickups on console when we both work parallely.
 * I could complete all the functions that I planned to present as my part (Temp/ humidity sensor, raindrop sensor, photoresistor)
 * Completed nodered flows.
 * Could integrate darksky weather api to nodered, data is showing in the dashboard although it doens't look as a good UI.